Economy of Tunisia

-The economy of Tunisia is in the process of being liberalized after decades of heavy state direction and participation in the country's economy.
+Tunisia is considered a developing economy, classified as a Lower-middle Income country by the World Bank in 2023.
+In 2010, liberalisation efforts led to its graduation to the status of Upper-middle Income country, but backsliding and increasing terrorist attacks made it lose this status in 2015.
+Liberalisation efforts started in 1986 after three decades of dirigisme and state control of the economy.
+From the 1st of January 2008 onwards, the country opened up to international trade with the adoption of the free trade agreement with the European Union in 1995, a process which increased in scale after the 2011 Arab Spring and subsequent political reforms.
 Prudent economic and fiscal planning has resulted in moderate but sustained growth for over a decade.

-Tunisia's economic growth historically has depended on oil, phosphates, agri-food products, car parts manufacturing, and tourism.
-In the World Economic Forum Global Competitiveness Report for 2015–2016, Tunisia ranks in 92nd place.
+Tunisia's economic growth has depended on oil, phosphates, agri-food products, car parts manufacturing, and tourism.

+Compared to other countries in the Maghreb region (Algeria and Morocco), Tunisia placed second in GDP per capita and total development until 2022, but now places third.

+In the 2007 World Economic Forum meeting on Africa (13 to 15 June 2007), Tunisia was recognised as the most competitive economy in Africa, and the 29th out of 128 at the global level (from 30th in 2006).

 The year 2015 was marked by terrorist attacks in Tunisia which are likely to affect economic growth, especially in tourism, one of the main sectors.

 Historical trend

 GDP per capita soared by more than 380% in the seventies (1970–1980: USD 280–1,369).
 But this proved unsustainable and it collapsed to a cumulative 10% growth in the turbulent eighties (1980–1990: USD 1,369–1,507), rising again to almost 50% cumulative growth in the nineties (1990–2000: USD 1,507–2,245), signifying the impact of successful diversification.